NEF Scholarship Funds/Awards

 M. Louise Fitzpatrick Fund

-Established in 2015, scholarships from the M. Louise Fitzpatrick Fund will be given to graduate Nursing PhD or Nursing EdD candidates with community home/health focus or Nursing PhD or Nursing EdD candidates specializing in historical research.
+M. Louise Fitzpatrick, EdD, RN, FAAN, was a 1970 NEF Doctoral Scholar and a longstanding member of the NEF Board of Directors, She served as the Dean of Villanova College of Nursing from 1978 until 2017.
+The scholarship fund, established in 2015, by Dr. Fitzpatrick's request, will be given to graduate Nursing PhD or Nursing EdD candidates with community home/health focus or Nursing PhD or Nursing EdD candidates specializing in historical research.

 Geraldine Labecki Fund